euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 ##### Standardization

 Works along with **transformations**.
 Which are a way in which every element of a distribution can be altered to get a new distribution.

-This means addition, subtraction, multiplication and division
+This means addition, subtraction, multiplication and division can be used to alter the values while conserving the type of distribution.

 #### **Chi-squared**